essex-lab/ProtoMS/doc/.man/_build/html/_sources/tools.txt

   build_template.py -p benzene.prepi -f benzene.frcmod -o benzene.template -n BNZ
   build_template.py -p benzene.prepi -f benzene.frcmod -t 1.0 -r 10

 **Description:**

 This tool builds a ProtoMS template file for a solute given an Amber prepi file.

-If the solute needs parameter not in the GAFF release, they should be supplied with the ``frcmodfile``.
+If the solute needs parameters not in the specified GAFF release, they should be supplied with the ``frcmodfile``.

 The tool will automatically make an appropriate z-matrix for Monte Carlo sampling.
 This works in most situations.
 However, if something is not working properly with the generated z-matrix, one can be supplied in the ``zmatfile``